marinaserranomontes/annotation-widget/README.md

 }
 ```

 Note: Make sure that your class implements `Session.SignalListener`.
+You will also need to make sure you have set the session's signal listener using `mSession.setSignalListener(this);`
 See the [docs](https://tokbox.com/developer/sdks/android/reference/) for more details.

 #### Capturing frames